Drug Diversion in Hospitals Leads to Largest National Healthcare Fraud Takedown in History

 Moving forward, healthcare systems will need a strategic and proactive strategy to prevent drug diversion in hospitals and other healthcare facilities.
 Tools, technology, and a culture-first focus can help stop incidents from occurring in the first place.
 And when care providers address the full lifecycle of these incidents, they can continue to focus on the core of their business – building trust between patient and provider to give the best care possible.

 Imprivata FairWarning Imprivata FairWarning Patient Privacy Intelligence (PPI) helps healthcare organizations manage the full lifecycle of security incidents.
 Detect costly and damaging behavior like drug diversion, investigate the behavior, document the investigation, and more from one single platform that integrates with your EHRs and other mission-critical applications.
-For more information about how Imprivata FairWarning PPI can help you prevent drug diversion in your hospital and create a culture of compliance, contact us today.
+For more information about how Imprivata FairWarning PPI can help you prevent drug diversion in your hospital and create a culture of compliance, request a demo today.